ukncsc/lme/docs/upgrading.md

 wecutil cs lme_wec_config.xml
 ```

-You can confirm the LME WEC subscription has been succesfully updated by running the command ```wecutil es``` and ensuring the LME subscription is present, or  by following the [checklist](chapter1.md#chapter-1---checklist) from Chapter 1.
+You can confirm the LME WEC subscription has been successfully updated by running the command ```wecutil es``` and ensuring the LME subscription is present, or  by following the [checklist](chapter1.md#chapter-1---checklist) from Chapter 1.

 We recommend that you take this opportunity to ensure that you are running the latest version of Winlogbeat officially supported by LME.
-This is currently version 7.13.4 which can be found [here](https://www.elastic.co/downloads/past-releases/winlogbeat-7-13-4).
+This is currently version 7.16.1 which can be found [here](https://www.elastic.co/downloads/past-releases/winlogbeat-7-16-1).
 Steps for installing Winlogbeat can be found in [section 3.3](/docs/chapter3.md#33-configuring-winlogbeat-on-windows-event-collector-server) and a walkthrough of the re-installation process can be found [below](#upgrade-from-v02).

 Once this has been completed it should be possible to trigger the rest of the update to complete automatically, using the standard method: